 The TSX/TSXv Gold Explorer/Developer Single Page App allows investors and researchers to compare metrics, on an ordinal ranking basis, and returns over multiple holding periods for gold explorer/developer mining companies computed for any day from January 2013 to the latest close.

 Closing prices are based on Yahoo end of day price quotes as available on the day.
 All prices are for TSX/TSXv listings (i.e. Canadian dollars).
 If an end of day price is missing on a Reference Date then the stock is excluded from the list.
-If a stock traded with in 9 days of the evaluation date, then the last closing price is used.
-Otherwise the return is shown as "NA".
+Design intent is if a stock traded with in 5 days of the evaluation date, then the last closing price is used (currently not working correctly).
+Otherwise the return is should be shown as "NA".
 Handling of zero volume days is still a major open issue with the version of the app.
 More updates in future alpha versions.

 Financials and resource metrics changes are included for a given day based on the time stamp of the news release, quarterly finanical report or technical report as filing in Sedar.com - filings time stamped after the close of trading are included with the update for the next trading day.